 MATERIALS SAMPLING & TESTING

-The DME Office will normally sample materials for use on Iowa projects.
+The DME Office may sample materials for use on Iowa projects.
 Out-of-state fabricators may be requested to submit samples of their materials.
 These samples shall be delivered to the Iowa DOT Materials Laboratory in Ames, Iowa.

-Sign sheeting and sign panels shall be sampled for every lot of signs fabricated.
+Sign sheeting and sign panels may be sampled for every lot of signs fabricated.
 A lot is defined as 10,000 sq. ft. of signs fabricated for Iowa DOT projects.

-Reflective sheeting shall meet the requirements of ASTM D 4956 and shall normally be sampled at a rate of one sample one square foot per lot.
+Reflective sheeting shall meet the requirements of ASTM D 4956 and may be sampled at a rate of one sample one square foot per lot.
 Samples shall have a minimum width of 4 in.
-A sample of each color and each type of reflective sheeting used in a lot shall be obtained.
+A sample of each color and each type of reflective sheeting used in a lot may be obtained.
 Normally, samples will not be needed if less than 100 sq. ft. of a specific color or type of sheeting is used in a lot.

 Aluminum sign blanks for type A signs and other aluminum sheeting used for signs shall meet the requirements of ASTM B-209, Alloy 5052-H38 or Alloy 6061-T6.
-Aluminum for signing projects shall be sampled at the same frequency as reflective sheeting.
-A sample shall be taken of each thickness and type of aluminum intended for use in a lot of fabricated signs.
+Aluminum for signing projects may be sampled at the same frequency as reflective sheeting.
+A sample may be taken of each thickness and type of aluminum intended for use in a lot of fabricated signs.
 Samples shall be a minimum of 1 sq. ft. in surface area for sheet aluminum for Type A signs.
-For structural panels used in Type B signs, a 1 ft. length of panel shall be furnished.
+For structural panels used in Type B signs, a 1 ft. length of panel may be required to be furnished.
 Structural panels and other extrusions shall meet requirements of ASTM B 221 Alloy 6063-T6.

 The fabricator shall furnish a copy of the aluminum producer Type B certification of compliance showing chemical and physical test results conforming to ASTM B-209 for materials used on Iowa Department of Transportation projects.

-All fastening accessories shall be sampled in accordance with the following schedule for each purchase order lot or shipment to the fabricator:
+All fastening accessories may be sampled in accordance with the following schedule for each purchase order lot or shipment to the fabricator: